askvictor/PyOS/README.md

 # PyOS
 A Linux-based OS that does just Python.
 Intended for small devices such as the Raspberry Pi, CHIP, VoCore, and the like.
+This should make developing Python for these boards as easy as dropping a .py file onto the SD card, while also providing access to important OS features.

 This should make Python development on a Linux-capable SBC or embedded device as easy as using MicroPython, but with full access the all of Python, its libraries, and its debugger.

 Key features:
-* Looks for a file `main.py` and/or `boot.py` on startup, and runs those.
+* Looks for a file `main.py` and `boot.py` on startup, and runs those.
 * Everything that the user wants to do should be able to be done via Python.
 * Console access provides an interactive ipython prompt.